Meet the Staff

 Lisa grew up in Hills, Minnesota, about 15 miles from Sioux Falls, she has lived in the Midwest all her life.
 Lisa has worked in Accounts Payable/Bookkeeping for 20 years, along with HR and Payroll throughout those years.
 A fun fact about Lisa that most people will not know, is that she has a Bachelor's Degree in Paralegal Studies.
 She started working at the front desk as the Office Assistant in March of 2019, and moved into her current role as the Financial Administrator at the end of 2020.
 Lisa is passionate about spending time with her family, her two daughters, and four grandchildren.

-• Sara Sublette (they/she) - Office and Communications Coordinator
+• Sara Sublette (they/them) - Office and Communications Coordinator

 Sara hails from Colorado and moved here with their spouse, Cameron, in the Fall of 2021.
 They have always had a keen eye for design and detail and worked in Sponsor/Donor Relations and in Human Resources at a Colorado-based non profit for almost three years.
 Sara and Cameron got involved at FCC after hearing about their ONA (Open and Affirming) community, and Sara began working in the church office in the Fall of 2022.
-They work as a licensed nail technician and artist in the afternoons.
-Sara is passionate about social justice, speaking up, and using privilege for the benefit of others, and is passionate about art and believes that it makes life worth living.
-When not at FCC, Sara can usually be found exploring town with Cameron, chasing the two dogs (Barbara and Mildred) and the cat (Lilith) all around the house, and making colorful and unique visual art.
+They work as a nail technician and artist in the afternoons and weekends.
+Sara is passionate about equality, justice, speaking up, and using privilege for the benefit of others.
+When not at FCC, Sara can usually be found exploring town with Cameron, chasing the dogs all around the house, and making colorful and unique visual art.

 • Frederick Matthews (he/him) - Choir Director